What is the purpose of having a centralized repository?

 I am unable to open a file (or data set) I received from the NIDDK Central Repository with my approved request, what do I do next?

-If you are having issues opening a file or data set you received via NIDDK-CR R4R, please contact us through the ‘Comments’ tab of your request for assistance.
-You may also email us at NIDDK-CRsupport@niddk.nih.gov regarding any questions or issues with the resources received from NIDDK-CR.
+If you are having issues opening a file or data set you received via NIDDK-CR R4R, contact NIDDK-CR Support staff through the ‘Comments’ tab of your request for assistance.
+You may also email NIDDK-CRsupport@niddk.nih.gov regarding any questions or issues with the resources received from NIDDK-CR.

 Is IRB clearance required for internal analysis in an organization, or is IRB clearance required only if the analysis will be published?